Last Updated on May 11, 2021

 Also, aloe vera gel needs a gelling/thickening agent to form a uniform consistency.
 The commonly used natural thickeners include xanthan gum, sclerotium gum or seaweed extract.

 The popular thickening agent called Carbomer found in aloe vera gels is petroleum-derived, so stay away if you prefer using plant-based cosmetics only.

 The shelf life of the aloe vera gel generally varies from 6-24 months.
 When it comes to packaging, a squeeze-tube or bottle although hard to upcycle is hygienic and easier to use.

 But most brands sell aloe vera gel in plastic or glass jars.
 So use a clean spoon to scoop out the product and avoid contamination.

-Here are some Indian brands you can trust to find pure aloe vera gel.
+Here are some brands in India you can trust to find the best and pure aloe vera gel.

-Comment below which brand do you prefer for buying aloe vera gel?
+Comment below which brand do you prefer for buying best aloe vera gel?